Intimate Partner Violence

 • In the US, 1 in 4 women reports experiencing intimate partner or domestic violence in their lifetimes.

-• Intimate partners committed 30% of homicides of females.
+• Intimate partners committed 30% of female homicides.

 • Women account for 85% of victims of intimate partner violence, men account for approximately 15%.